Apprenticeships are a great way to learn skills while working and earning a wage.

 In terms of eligibility, the main stipulation for graduates is that they cannot already have a degree in a similar qualification to their chosen apprenticeship.

-There has to be ‘significant new learning in the apprenticeship qualification’, which means that learners should gain substantial new skills and it should be different from any previous training.
+There must be ‘significant new learning in the apprenticeship qualification’; meaning that learners should gain substantial new skills from their apprenticeship, and that it should be different from any previous training.

-Graduates are also eligible for funding, which means that many employers with training budgets boosted by the levy are looking to attract new learners via apprenticeships.
+Graduates are also eligible for funding, which means that many employers with training budgets boosted by the apprenticeship levy seek to attract new learners via apprenticeship positions.

 Understanding the different apprenticeship levels

-Learners can start an apprenticeship whether they are starting their career, are wanting a career change or are looking to upskill in their current job.
+Learners can start an apprenticeship whether they are starting their career, are looking for a =change, or aspire to upskill within their current job role.

-The great thing about apprenticeships is that apprentices earn while they learn.
-No matter which learning level is chosen or the reasons for starting one, apprentices will gain a recognised qualification and the latest industry training and skills, all without needing to pay tuition fees or take out student loans.
+Level 8 apprenticeship: equal to a PhD or doctorate degreeOne compelling aspect of apprenticeship roles is that apprentices earn while they learn.
+No matter which learning level is chosen (or the reasons for embarking on one) apprenticeships offer recognised qualifications,the latest industry training, and in-demand professional skills; without the tuition fees or student loans.

 Choosing the right training provider for your apprenticeship

-Many larger businesses offer in-house training provision for apprenticeships but there are also a wide range of training providers ready to help along the way.
+While some businesses offer in-house training provisions for apprenticeships, there are also a wide range of training providers ready to help along the way.

-At Total People, we take the time to understand your business and design the right training plans based on what your organisation needs.
+At Total People, we take the time to understand your business, designing the right training plans based on the needs of your role or employer.

-Our dedicated Recruitment and Engagement team are available to help you every step of the way.
-We provide apprenticeship training in over 30 sectors and with years of apprenticeship experience, we can help you find your ideal apprenticeship.
+Our dedicated team are available to help you every step of the way.
+We provide apprenticeship training in over 30 sectors and with years of apprenticeship experience, we can help you find your ideal adult apprenticeship.

 Browse our vacancies and begin your next stage of your career today.